 13. DISCLOSURES PERTAINING TO NAV ADJUSTED DURING THE FINANCIAL YEAR FOR SWING FACTOR ALONG WITH THE PERFORMANCE IMPACT

-Sr Period of applicability Scheme Unswung Swing factor Whether optional No. of swing pricing Name NAV applied or mandatory NIL
+Sr No. Period of applicability of swing pricing Scheme Name Unswung NAV Swing factor applied Whether optional or mandatory NIL

 14. SIGNIFICANT EVENT AFTER THE END OF THE FINANCIAL YEAR